 This policy was originally created in 2000 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period September 2012 through July 25, 2013.
+Most recently, the literature was reviewed through July 29, 2014.
 Following is a summary of the key literature to date:

-1. Technical performance of a device is typically assessed by studies that compare test measurements with a gold standard and those that compare results taken with the same device on different occasions (test-retest).
+- Technical performance of a device is typically assessed by studies that compare test measurements with a criterion standard and those that compare results taken with the same device on different occasions (test-retest).

-The following discussion focuses on these three steps as they apply to SEMG.
+The following discussion focuses on these 3 steps as they apply to SEMG.

-A review of spinal muscle evaluation in low back pain patients, published in 2007, indicates that the validity of SEMG remains controversial.
-(16) The authors note that although many studies show increased fatigability of the paraspinal muscles in patients with low back pain, it is not known whether these changes are causes or consequences of the low back pain.
-Also, “the considerable inter-individual variability and the absence of normative data complicate the description of normal or abnormal profiles, thereby limiting the diagnostic usefulness of SEMG.”
+A literature review of spinal muscle evaluation in low back pain patients, published in 2007, indicated that the validity of SEMG remains controversial.16 The authors note that although many studies show increased fatigability of the paraspinal muscles in patients with low back pain, it is not known whether these changes are causes or consequences of the low back pain.
+Also, the utility of SEMG is limited because of the inability to clearly define normal versus abnormal profiles due to factors such as a lack of normative data.

-There are inadequate data on the technical and diagnostic performance of paraspinal surface electromyography (SEMG) compared to a gold standard reference test.
+There are inadequate data on the technical and diagnostic performance of paraspinal surface electromyography (SEMG) compared with a criterion standard reference test.
 Moreover, there is insufficient evidence regarding how findings from paraspinal SEMG impact patient management and/or how use of the test improves health outcomes.
 Thus, paraspinal surface electromyography for diagnosing and monitoring back pain is considered investigational.

 Practice Guidelines and Position Statements